-The Volunteer Screening Program is a unique partnership, funded by Alberta Culture and Tourism and administered and delivered by Volunteer Alberta.
+The Volunteer Screening Program is a unique partnership, funded by Alberta Culture, Multiculturalism and Status of Women and administered and delivered by Volunteer Alberta.

 2019 Alberta Wage and Salary Survey – Non-Profit Sector

 The Alberta Wage and Salary Survey is undertaken by Alberta Labour to provide current wage rates and skill shortage information on various occupations in Alberta, and in specific industries and economic regions.
 In 2017, a supplemental survey gathered data on the nonprofit/voluntary sector in Alberta.

 - 2017 Alberta wage & salary survey: nonprofit sector report

 - 2019 Alberta wage and salary survey: highlights of nonprofit/voluntary sector